 A new holistic approach called Spam Eagle that which ties together relational data with metadata.
-It considers the user-review-product graph to formulate the matter as a network-based classification task, during which users are label as a spammer or benign, reviews as fake or genuine, and products as target or non-target.
-Especially, it uses the metadata to style and extracts indicative features
+It considers the user-review-product graph to formulate the matter as network-based а classification task, during which users are labeled as a spammer or benign, reviews as fake or genuine, and products as target or non-target.
+Especially, it uses the metadata to style and extracts indicative features of spam which are converted into a spam score to be used as a part of class priors it works during a completely unsupervised fashion.